-- The easiest way to accomplish this step is to buy and print your shipping label at PostNet.
-Just bring us the address and we’ll verify it and print out a label that’s legible and follows carrier protocol.
+- The easiest way to accomplish this step is to buy and print your shipping label at a professional shipping center like PostNet.
+A shipping center will verify the address and print out a label that’s legible and follows carrier protocol.

 - If you choose to write your label yourself, always use a good pen (like a permanent marker) and legible handwriting.

 - Include both the “to” and “from” information on your label placed only on one side.